Planning an adult trip to Epcot and want to know what to eat, drink, ride, and experience? We’ve got you covered!

 We’ve spent plenty of full days at the park, but we often just pop in for a quick dinner and dessert.
 That’s the beauty of Epcot- No matter if you want to spend a couple of days or just a couple of hours in the park, there’s always something to do.

-The World Showcase is where you’ll find all of Epcot’s “Pavilions”.
+Adults will want to spend the majority of their time in The World Showcase, which is made up of different “Pavilions”.
 Each Pavilion is themed for a specific country.
 This means that all restaurants, attractions, and shopping are unique in each part of the World Showcase.
-It’s here that you’ll find the best grownup dining and entertainment.

 P.S. – When you’re done with this guide, don’t miss our list of 30 Insider Epcot Tips & Secrets and our huge list of all the Best Things to do in Each World Showcase Country.
 They’re both chock-full of great info.

 Overall, Epcot has a ton of rides that appeal to adults.
 It’s not that the whole family wouldn’t enjoy them, it’s just that most of the rides just have a slightly more mature tilt than what you’ll find at a park like Magic Kingdom.

 Throughout this section, we’ve given scores to attractions and restaurants based on how enjoyable they are for adults.

 If you’re familiar with Epcot, you already know that Soarin’ Around the World is one of the most popular rides in all of Disney World.
 And if you’ve experienced Soarin’, it’s easy to understand why it’s so popular.

 Soarin’ is a huge, indoor hang glider simulator.
 It is, without a doubt, a can’t-miss ride for adults (and everyone else) and it’s always in a high spot on our big list of 110 Disney World Must-Do’s.